nimblehq/android-templates/sample-compose/README.md

-# Android Templates
+# Android Compose Sample

-- Our optimized Android templates used in our android projects
+A sample project generated from our template using Compose layouts

 ## Setup